expand - convert tabs to spaces

 - Specify the tab stops.
 The application shall ensure that the argument tablist consists of either a single positive decimal integer or a list of tabstops.
 If a single number is given, tabs shall be set that number of column positions apart instead of the default 8.

-If a list of tabstops is given, the application shall ensure that it consists of a list of two or more positive decimal integers, separated by <blank>s or commas, in ascending order.
-The tabs shall be set at those specific column positions.
+If a list of tabstops is given, the application shall ensure that it consists of a list of two or more positive decimal integers, separated by <blank> or <comma> characters, in ascending order.
+The <tab> characters shall be set at those specific column positions.
 Each tab stop N shall be an integer value greater than zero, and the list is in strictly ascending order.
 This is taken to mean that, from the start of a line of output, tabbing to position N shall cause the next character output to be in the ( N+1)th column position on that line.

 In the event of expand having to process a <tab> at a position beyond the last of those specified in a multiple tab-stop list, the <tab> shall be replaced by a single <space> in the output.